 Following almost a decade of stagnating wages, we are seeing a steady (albeit slow) inclination towards higher salaries in many of our markets.
 Part of the reason for the inertia we have been seeing in the jobs market has been a disparity between the salary expectations of clients and candidates.
 Employers must keep up with, and in certain cases exceed, this upward trend and ensure their offers are attractive.
 Good research and a strong idea of the salary bracket available for each position at the start of the recruitment process is essential, as well as open and frank communication about salary expectations with candidates.
 There is no point going through the recruitment process with someone who is ultimately too expensive.

-When there’s no more room for manoeuvre with the remuneration package, thankfully there are other ways of tempting your candidate through the door, and you can use the ongoing trend for interest in more soft benefits to your advantage.
+When there’s no more room for maneuver with the remuneration package, thankfully there are other ways of tempting your candidate through the door, and you can use the ongoing trend for interest in more soft benefits to your advantage.
 From the sensible to the outlandish, what is universally notable of all of the UK’s top businesses is their commitment to improving employee engagement.
-With nationwide talent contests securing the three finalists the opening act for a gig with Bruno Mars (Google, of course), giant slides and ball pits in offices, free food and all-expenses paid holidays on offer, the sky is the limit.
-But what employees really want are simple comforts – time to address the work-life balance with higher than average annual leave packages, enhanced parental leave and other family friendly policies, opportunities for professional and personal development and feeling valued.
+With nationwide talent contests securing the three finalists the opening act for a gig with Bruno Mars (Google, of course), giant slides and ball pits in offices, free food and all-expenses-paid holidays on offer, the sky is the limit.
+But what employees really want are simple comforts – time to address the work-life balance with higher than average annual leave packages, enhanced parental leave and other family-friendly policies, opportunities for professional and personal development and feeling valued.
 A word of caution though, make sure you know your market before you start selling your childcare voucher scheme to a candidate with no children – find out what makes your candidate tick.

 Reputation, reputation, reputation.